-If you want to read more about the most common fears we encounter, take a look at our blog on 10 Most Common Rafting Fears - And How We Address Them.
+If you want to read more about the most common fears we encounter, take a look at our blog on 10 Most Common Rafting Questions - And How We Address Them.

 Knowledge is power and we want you to feel as informed as possible before heading out on the Kicking Horse River.

-If you have questions about anything you read, or are looking for more information on rafting the Kicking Horse River in Golden, BC, please get in touch.
+If you're still feeling nervous about whitewater rafting, have questions about anything you read, or are looking for more information on rafting the Kicking Horse River, please get in touch.